Environmental Health Perspectives

-Environmental Health Perspectives (EHP) is a peer-reviewed open access journal published monthly with support from the U.S. National Institute of Environmental Health Sciences (NIEHS).
+Environmental Health Perspectives (EHP) is a peer-reviewed open access journal published from April 1972 until June 2025 by the U.S. National Institute of Environmental Health Sciences (NIEHS).
 The primary purposes of EHP are to communicate recent scientific findings and trends in the environmental health sciences; to improve the environmental health knowledge base among researchers, administrators, and policy makers; and to inform the public about important topics in environmental health.
+The journal has been indexed in Medline / Index Medicus since 1972.
+According to the Journal Citations Reports, the impact factor of Environmental Health Perspectives was 10.1 in 2024.